 Picasa and Panoramio both give you the option of creating a .kml file from your uploaded photos or entire albums.
 If you imagine Google Earth as a kind of Web browser, then .kml files are like HTML files [source: Google Earth User Guide].
 Google Earth reads a .kml file and displays your photos in their exact geographic location on its virtual planetary surface.
 Even better, you can share your .kml files with friends.

-For lots more information about digital cameras and travel gadgets, follow the links on the next page.
+For lots more information about digital cameras and travel gadgets, follow the links below.